DanteLore/dantelore/content/posts/stuff-i-made-in-2018.md

 ### The Wizards

-One Saturday morning, YouTube decided to recommend a video by a guy in Canada about [carving wizards](https://youtu.be/AlIr95-ZlCc).
+One Saturday morning, YouTube decided to recommend a video by a guy in Canada about <a href="https://youtu.be/AlIr95-ZlCc">carving wizards</a>.
 Two hours later I was sat in the garden with a coffee, whittling away on some bunkbed offcuts.
 Since then I've bought a little carving knife and a few shaped chisels from eBay - nothing expensive, but enough to crank out a wizard or two.
 Here's a selection:

 <img src="http://logicalgenetics.com/wp-content/uploads/2019/02/2018-12-15-14.05.58-e1549357996731-768x1024.jpg" class="gallery"/><img src="http://logicalgenetics.com/wp-content/uploads/2019/02/2018-09-02-12.10.42-576x1024.jpg" class="gallery"/><img src="http://logicalgenetics.com/wp-content/uploads/2019/02/2018-07-08-19.05.40-1024x576.jpg" class="gallery"/>